fagguy/BinaryStringRecognition/README.md

 This is my attempt to solve the following question:

->Say that we are given `K` different binary numbers, each with length `N` (`N` can be large).
+>Say that we are given `K` different binary numbers, each with length `N` (`N` can be large), such that `a1[0,1,…,N-1], …, aK[0,1,…,N-1]`.
 Is there an efficient algorithm to determine the minimal number of bits it needs to distinguish these numbers from each other?
 >
 >For example:
 >